 The bread-and-butter plate is optional at formal dinners in Europe, but in a private residence in North America it is not laid on a formal dinner table.
 Thinly sliced melba toast may be passed with soup, fish may be served in a pastry shell, and toasted crackers are passed with cheese, along with butter at room temperature.

 At a formal dinner in a restaurant or club, bread is often provided between different wines and during long lapses between courses.

 Bread and butter are served at informal meals and luncheons.
 When a plate is not provided for a slice of bread or a roll, it is laid on the tablecloth or rim of the dinner plate, where the butter is also placed.

 Known also as a fruit dish, side dish, or berry bowl, the fruit saucer is a small shallow dish about 4 to 6 inches in diameter by 1 inch deep.
-The purpose of a fruit saucer is to separate juices that flow from raw or cooked food from other foods.
+The fruit saucer separates juices that flow from foods.
 Because a formal meal is served course by course, side dishes are not used, and a fruit saucer is provided only at informal meals.